STARTING POKER HANDS - K9

 Texas Holdem – How to Play K9

-King Nine is a good looking hand in the game of poker, thanks to the King edge.
+King Nine is a good looking hand in a poker game, thanks to the King edge.
 But it is almost always advisable to lay this hand down to avoid a mess later.
 When suited, K9 can be an attractive hand to hold but not so practical to play with.
 There is a 70% chance that there will be an over card on the flop and then you might feel the heat.
 So what situation is most playable for this poker hand?

 Play suited ones in late position?